 The most popular dining table shape, rectangular designs are a familiar feature in many homes.
-There are many reasons for this, but one of the key factors in selecting a rectangular table is that its long, narrow design lends itself to large-scale entertaining – something we rarely say no to.
+There are many reasons for this, but one of the key factors in selecting a rectangle shape is that its long, narrow design lends itself to large-scale entertaining – something we rarely say no to.

 In many ways, round designs are the most versatile of all dining-table shapes.
 The circular shape helps to casually create a sense of intimacy, encouraging everyone seated around the table to chat as one group, rather than only with those in their immediate vicinity (a drawback of large, rectangular shapes).
 Look for a round table with a pedestal base – these offer the most leg room, and remove any concerns about guests contending with awkwardly placed table legs.

-If you need to save space in a dining or open-plan living area, look no further than our versatile range of extendable dining tables – additional leaves offer the potential to extend a table by up to three times its size.
-This means that, when opened to their full length, they can practically fit your entire extended family (a possible overestimation, but you get the idea).
+If you need to save space in a small dining room, kitchen or open-plan living area, look no further than our versatile range of extendable dining tables – additional leaves offer the potential to extend a table by up to three times its size.
 Suited to special occasions and spontaneous dinner parties, these clever dining tables seat lots of guests but, with the extra leaves removed, are also perfect for everyday use in smaller spaces.

 The shape of a table itself is only one part of the picture – remember, you’ll need seating too, and this all has to fit comfortably within a particular space.
 Here are a few additional tips when choosing the best table design for your needs.